bladedancer/api-builder-plugins/api-builder-plugin-gm-foreach/README.md

 The return value of the flow is the value stored in `$.response`.

-## For Each
+## Flow

-The _For Each_ method iterates over an array of objects and invokes the specified flow with the object as the input.
+The _Flow_ method iterates over an array of objects and invokes the specified flow with the object as the input.

 | Param | Type | Required | Description |
 | --- | --- | --- | --- |